ADVOCACY

 Sponsor: Rep. Rubel (R-18)

-HJM 4 | Grizzly Bear Delisting | House Resources and Conservation
+HJM 4 | Grizzly Bear Delisting | Passed the House | Senate Resources & Environment

 The resolution calls upon the Trump Administration and Congress to return the authority of managing the Grizzly Bears back to the states and to remove grizzlies from the ESA list.